gagewrye/ProceduralBoxSim/README.md

 7. Convert this map to unreal engine environment

 ## Data Structures:
-1. Something that simultaneously tracks the number of times every block has been traversed.
-Once all of the blocks traversed >= 1, then we will know that the environment has been fully explored.
-We could probably use an array that stores the references/pointers to every Target's traversion count and then return false if any are 0.
+Done: Map interface

 Done: tiles

 Done: Minimum Spanning Tree

 Done: Rooms and Hallways

 ## Algorithms:

 1. Hallway generator to connect a room to another room.
 It builds only in the x/-x and y/-y directions to simplify the process. build_walls, a function to build walls around a hallway, needs to be finished.
+We should probable edit the build_hallway method to include more complex construction, since it just builds in the horizontal direction and then in the vertical direction.

 Done: Room generator, input a point and build a randomly sized room around it using a floor tile and wall tiles.

 Done: Prim's

 Done: Point placer and graph generator

 ## Main generation function:
 Inputs: map size (X x Y), number of rooms, minimum room size, maximum room size, seed for random function (int)

-Output: Map size, tile objects, traversal tracker
+Output: Map size, tile objects, TargetHandler